 Indeed, the river flowing through the gorgeous Loire Valley roughly forms a demarcation line between the northern and southern climates.
 Unfortunately, the temperature in the summer sometimes becomes uncomfortably high.
 However, cool breezes from the Atlantic Ocean often moderate these conditions.

 Loire Valley Historical Importance

+Finally, this constantly lovely location continues to astound the eye even today.
+As a result of its appeal to so many, it now holds a unique status in the minds of those who appreciate the wonders of Nature.
 The valley’s great natural beauty still ranks it in the minds of many as one of the most beautiful valleys on earth.